Safety through feedback in Constrained RL: Experiments

 \subsection{Experiment Setup}

-We evaluate RLSF on multiple continuous control benchmarks in the Safety Gymnasium environment \cite{safety_gymnasium} and Mujoco simulator based environments introduced in \cite{mujoco}.
+We evaluate RLSF on multiple continuous control benchmarks in the Safety Gymnasium environment \cite{safety_gymnasium} and Mujoco \cite{mujoco} based environments introduced in \cite{icrl2}.
 The \textit{Circle}, \textit{Blocked Swimmer} and \textit{Biased Pendulum} environments constrain the position of the agent whereas the \textit{Half Cheetah}, \textit{Hopper} and \textit{Walker-2d} environments constrain the velocity of the agent.
-The \textit{Goal} and \textit{Push} tasks which are the most challenging contain static and dynamic obstacles that the agent must avoid while completing the task.
-These environments represent safety challenges that an agent may encounter in the real world.
-Additionally, experiment on the Driver simulator introduced in \cite{driver_env_citation} which introduces two scenarios that an autonomous driving agent is likely to encounter on the highway- the lane change and a blocked path.
-Here, the cost function considers multiple variables such as speed, position and distance to other cars.
-We also introduce a third scenario- overtaking in a two lane highway.
+The \textit{Goal} and \textit{Push} tasks are the most challenging as they contain static and dynamic obstacles that the agent must avoid while completing the task.All of the above environments reflect safety challenges that an agent could potentially face in real-world scenarios.
+Additionally, we conduct experiments using the Driver simulator introduced in \cite{driver_env_citation}, which presents two scenarios that an autonomous driving agent is likely to encounter on the highway: lane changes and blocked paths.
+In this setup, the cost function is based on multiple variables, including speed, position, and distance to other vehicles.
+Additionally, we introduce a third scenario: overtaking on a two-lane highway.
 A detailed description of the tasks can be found in the Appendix \ref{sec:envs}.

-We split the environments into two cases: (1) \textit{hard constraint} case ($c_{max} = 0$) where the safety of the policy is measured in terms of the cost violation (CV) rate defined as the average number of cost violations per state and (2) \textit{soft} constraint case where $c_{max} > 0$.
-We use an automated script that uses the underlying cost function to simulate the feedback received from the evaluator.
+We split the environments into two settings: (1) \textit{hard constraint} setting ($c_{max} = 0$) where the safety of the policy is measured in terms of the cost violation (CV) rate defined as the number of cost violations divided by the length of the episode and (2) \textit{soft} constraint setting where $c_{max} > 0$.
+We utilize an automated script that leverages the underlying cost function to simulate the feedback provided by the evaluator.